TurboGears/tg2docs/docs/main/Wiki20/wiki20.rst

 If you're not familiar with the concept of a wiki you might want to check out `the Wikipedia entry <http://en.wikipedia.org/wiki/Wiki>`_.
 Basically, a wiki is an easily-editable collaborative web content system that makes it trivial to link to pages and create new pages.
+Like other wiki systems, we are going to use CamelCase words to designate links to pages.

-If you have trouble with this tutorial ask for help on the `TurboGears discussion list`_.
+If you have trouble with this tutorial ask for help on the `TurboGears discussion list`_, or on the IRC channel #turbogears.
 We're a friendly bunch and, depending what time of day you post, you'll get your answer in a few minutes to a few hours.
 If you search the mailing list or the web in general you'll probably get your answer even faster. **Please don't post your problem